-Analytical Chemistry in Food Science: Experiment on Food Adulteration
+Analytical Chemistry in Food Science: Experiment on Milk Adulteration

 Introduction:

-Food adulteration is a major concern in the food industry.
-Analytical chemistry plays a crucial role in detecting and quantifying adulterants in food products.
+Food adulteration is a significant concern in the food industry.
+Analytical chemistry provides crucial tools for detecting and quantifying adulterants in food products.
+This experiment demonstrates simple methods to detect water adulteration in milk.

 Experiment: